 9.3.1 Property.
-Under reference (m), contractors are ordinarily required to furnish all property necessary to perform Government contracts.
-If contractors are provided Government property, the Navy is required to ensure that the requirements of reference (m), concerning minimization of competitive advantage, use of Government property only as authorized, rental when appropriate, contractor responsibility and accountability, contractor justification for retention and reutilization of contractor inventory within the Government, are met.
+Under reference (a), subpart 102, contractors are ordinarily required to furnish all property necessary to perform Government contracts.
+If contractors are provided Government property, the Navy is required to ensure that the requirements of reference (a), subpart 102, concerning minimization of competitive advantage, use of Government property only as authorized, rental when appropriate, contractor responsibility and accountability, contractor justification for retention and reutilization of contractor inventory within the Government, are met.